oss-review-toolkit/ort/docs/config-file-ort-yml.md

 ### Resolution Basics

-Resolutions allow you to *resolve* issues or policy rule violations by marking them as acceptable.
+Resolutions allow you to *resolve* issues, policy rule violations or vulnerabilities by marking them as acceptable.
 A resolution is applied to specific issues or violations via the regular expression specified in the `message` of a resolution.

 To be able to show why a resolution is acceptable, each resolution must include an explanation.
 The explanation consists